 - A Declaration of Principles binding the signatories to standards of behavior that were based on the precepts of Christian Religion

-- A military alliance based on the Treaty of Paris (1815) between Austria, Prussia, Russia and France (1818).
+- A military alliance based on the Treaty of Paris (1815) between Austria, Prussia, Russia, and France (1818).
 The purpose was to provide mutual aid to suppress any revolutionary elements and prevent the renewal of the revolutionary movements that led to the American and French Revolutions.

 The codification and development of procedures for dispute resolution began to shift the elements of power from the major powers to a more balanced approach.
-The adoption of the Hague Convention of 1899, among other treaties of teh period, limited the ability of powers to use certain types of weapons and dictated the treatment of combatants.
-Importantly, these treaties governed the interactions between signatories, but left the colonial and non-European nations unprotected.
+The adoption of the Hague Convention of 1899, among other treaties of the period, limited the ability of powers to use certain types of weapons and dictated the treatment of combatants.
+Importantly, these treaties governed the interactions between signatories but left the colonial and non-European nations unprotected.

 Following belligerent actions in China and South America to collect reparations, two Argentines moved to change the status quo and level the playing field among the major colonial powers and the rest of the world.
 C. Calvo (1824-1906) was an Argentine jurist who developed the Calvo Doctrine.
 The Calvo doctrine (c.1870) provided for the supremacy of local law over the prior practice of capitulation agreements.
 Calvo pressed to have these provisions included in natural resource concession contracts.
 The second was Luis Maria Drago (1859-1921), the Argentine Foreign Minister, who argued that foreign powers should not have the right to use war as recourse to secure the payment of sovereign debt.
-This doctrine found its way into the 1907 Hague Convention, but was not ratified by any European power.
+This doctrine found its way into the 1907 Hague Convention but was not ratified by any European power.

 World War I to World War II

-Following the First World War, the belligerents worked to develop a framework for diplomacy and enforcement of international law through the League of Nations.
-However, the failure of the US and USSR to enter into the League served to limit the effectiveness, and ultimately led to its failure.
+Following the First World War, the belligerents developed a framework for diplomacy and enforcement of international law through the League of Nations.
+However, the failure of the US and USSR to enter into the League served to limit the effectiveness and ultimately led to its failure.
 In addition to the lack of participation by several of the major powers, the organization proved itself to be ineffective when dealing with conflicts like Italy’s dispute with Greece and the occupation of Corfu (1929) and the Italian invasion of Ethiopia (1935) or the Japanese invasion of Manchuria (1933) due to a lack of enforcement power.